McXD/corda-features-test/README.md

 ### Queryable State
 `QueryableState` is a convenient feature in that it automates the process of creating new entries when new states are recorded.
-To implement it, you need to define two methods: `supportedSchema()` which tells Corda which schema this state will be recored in, and `generateMappedObject` which maps the State object to Entity object based on the given schema.
+To implement it, you need to define two methods: `supportedSchema()` which tells Corda which schema this state will be recorded in, and `generateMappedObject` which maps the State object to Entity object based on the given schema.

 ### Sample Usage

+##Account

+###Concept
+An account is a LinearState, associated with arbitrary key-pairs certified by the host node.
+Transactions belonging to an account are signed by the node using one of the account's keys.

+###Use Case

+###Sample Usage